How do I sign up to become a member?

 Our Studio Technicians do the bread and butter work that keeps the studio going.
 From packing and unloading kilns, to reclaiming and pugging clay, to mixing and developing glaze recipes.
 Technicians each have different expertise, and all undergo detailed Turning Earth training to enable the studio to operate with consistency.

-There is usually a Mentor on duty when a Studio Technician is working and you should direct questions to the mentor unless it relates to a process - such as firing - that the Technician is currently engaged in.
 The Technicians have a lot to do in a short amount of time.
 They work hard.
 If you would like to make one a cup of tea, it will probably be appreciated.
 So do ask.

 - Can I hire a kiln?